atwest40/AIBiasClass/analysis.md

 6) *Linked to broader political debates*:
 These issues naturally extend into broader political debates over censorship, insult, freedom of speech, and the boundaries of public discourse.
 As societies grapple with what may be permitted or banned on the internet, AI increasingly occupies a central  position in defining the terms of that discourse.

-# Footnotes
-[^1]: Sergey Katsuba (2024), 30 years of LGBTQ+ history in Russia: From decriminalisation in 1993 to ‘extremist’ status in 2023, The Conversation./ Graeme Reid (2023), Russia, homophobia and the battle for ‘traditional values’, Human Rights Watch.
-[^2]: Liu (2014), Russians return to religion, but not to Church, Pew Research Center.
-[^3]: Johnson (2024), 🌈 lessons on authoritarian regime dynamics from Russia’s politics of domestic violence, The Loop/ Rollins, K. (2022) Putin’s other war: Domestic violence, traditional values, and masculinity in modern Russia, Harvard International Review.

 # Bibliography
 - Basile et al. (2019) SemEval-2019 Task 5: Multilingual Detection of Hate Speech Against Immigrants and Women in Twitter.
 Available at: https://doi.org/10.18653/v1/S19-2007